Zdeněk Sýkora

-Zdeněk Sýkora (February 3, 1920 – July 12, 2011) was a Czechoslovakian modern abstract painter and sculptor, and a pioneer of using computers in art.
+Zdeněk Sýkora (3 February 1920 – 12 July 2011) was a Czech modern abstract painter and sculptor, and a pioneer of using computers in art.

 Early life

-Sýkora was born and died in Louny, Czechoslovakia.
+Sýkora was born in Louny, Czechoslovakia.
 His style and medium changed from landscape paintings in the late 1940s to geometrical abstract structures in the 50s.
 Influenced by cubism and surrealism in the 1960s, he became one of the first artists to use computers in creating geometric abstract paintings.

 During the Soviet occupations of many countries after World War II, including Czechoslovakia, Sýkora was unable to hold many exhibitions, and some of the only pieces that can be seen from the late 1960s are government building projects.
 During this period, the artist spent a great deal of time working in Prague.

-Later career
+Late life

 Sýkora's style eventually turned to a less strict system of line paintings with lines of color moving across large canvasses in random directions.

-Also in the 1960s, Sýkora was member of the art group Crossroad (Skupina Křižovatka).
+Also in the 1960s, Sýkora was member of the art group Křižovatka (lit. 'crossroad').
 While in this group, he created his first structures and realizations for architecture in the Prague neighborhood of Letná on Jindřišská Street).
 In 1985, he began collaborating on paintings with his wife, Lenka Sýkora.
 Their most recent realization for architecture can be found in the building of flight operation in Jeneč near Prague.
 Sýkora had his second retrospective exhibition in 1995, 25 years after his first one, which had been held in Špála Gallery in 1970, and was not authorized by the occupying Russians.
 In 1995, it was the Prague City Gallery that held the exhibition in the Municipal Library and was a cross-section of his work.
-Sykora remained mostly active up until his death at age 91.
+Sýkora remained mostly active up until his death at age 91.
+He died in Louny on 12 July 2011.